foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Charian is designed for cross-program data exchange, by using only common data transport methods and protocols rather than using dedicated middleware or custom-built pipelines.
+Charian allows cross-program data exchange with minimum overhead and complexity, by using only common data transport methods and protocols rather than the conventional approach of using dedicated middleware or custom-built pipelines.

 ## Inside the API